-Preferred Alternative DUW-1a and Option DUW-1b would have the most impacts in the Duwamish Segment.
+Preferred Alternative DUW-1a and Option DUW-1b would have the most overall impacts in the Duwamish Segment.
 These alternatives could connect to any of the SODO and Delridge segment alternatives.
-Noise impact differences between the two alternatives are affected by four factors - retained cut segments, receiver elevation, track elevation, and track location across the Duwamish Waterway.
+Noise impact differences between the two alternatives are affected by five factors - retained-cut segments, receiver elevation, track elevation, crossovers, and track location across the Duwamish Waterway.
 Alternative DUW-2 would have the fewest noise impacts of all the Duwamish Segment alternatives.
-All alternatives except Alternative DUW-2 transition to a retained cut section along the West Duwamish Greenbelt.
-However, Option DUW-1b would cross the Duwamish Waterway on the south edge of Harbor Island; it would have both a lower track elevation than Preferred Alternative DUW-1a and a longer retained cut area along the West Duwamish Greenbelt, resulting in lower light rail noise levels.
+All alternatives except Alternative DUW-2 transition to a retained-cut section along the West Duwamish Greenbelt.

-The alignment for Alternative DUW-2 would be farther north than the other alternatives and far enough away from residential housing to not cause noise impacts.
+The alignment for Alternative DUW-2 would be farther north than the other alternatives (north of the West Seattle Bridge) and far enough away from residential housing to not cause noise impacts in the Pigeon Point or Riverside neighborhoods.